IBM/ibm-block-csi-driver/docs/content/configuration/csi_ug_config_create_statefulset.md

 Create a StatefulSet YAML file, similar to the following `demo-statefulset-raw-block.yaml` file.

-Be sure to indicate the `volumeDevices`, listing each volumes name and path.
+Be sure to indicate the `volumeDevices`, listing each volume's name and path.
 In this example, the `devicePath` is listed as `"/dev/block"`.

     kind: StatefulSet
     apiVersion: apps/v1